-Nowhere is the opportunity before Canada in critical minerals and REEs more clear than in the battery space.
+Nowhere is the opportunity before Canada - and Newfoundland and Labrador - in critical minerals and REEs more clear than in the battery space.
 Clean Energy Canada's recently released report on the topic highlighted the urgent need for increased government support of Canada's mining sector given its key role in providing the materials necessary for low-carbon technologies, specifically EV batteries.
-In calling for the government to develop a Battery Metals and

-Materials Action Plan for the mining industry to allow it to sustain and expand EV mineral and metal production and processing while decarbonizing and supporting world leading sustainability, Clean Energy Canada focused on the urgent need for government to support Canadian companies in having access to these strategic materials and minerals for economic, environmental, geopolitical, and national security reasons.
+In calling for the government to develop a Battery Metals and Materials Action Plan for the mining industry to allow it to sustain and expand EV mineral and metal production and processing while decarbonizing and supporting world leading sustainability, government to support Canadian companies in having access to these strategic materials and minerals for economic, environmental, geopolitical, and national security reasons.